 Do Not Use Indoor Extension Cords Outdoors

 Indoor cords are easier to find and cost less.
 But they’re less water resistant, less sun resistant, less rugged, and lighter duty than the outdoor ones.

 On the other hand, outdoor cords, though costing more, can take more twisting, crushing, and bending, without failing.
 They have UV shield jackets.
 So they do not grow as brittle baking in the sun as an indoor cord might.
 Finally, you find brighter colored cables outdoors (except for garden lighting ones).
 So they pose less of a tripping danger.

 Extension Cord Safety Tips Wrap Up

-But you get rid of almost all extension cord woes, by best using them.
-We hope the extension cord safety tips in this post tell you much about how to hook up extension cords in the safest ways.
+But you get rid of almost all cord woes, by best using them.
+We hope the extension cord safety tips in this post tell you much about how to hook up these cables in the safest ways.

 - Electric Baseboard Heating Pros and Cons

 - Safest Electric Space Heaters, How to Choose